 Locals say that Native Americans considered it so sacred that it was not a place to live, but today it's a magnet for spiritual seekers, many of whom stay.
 Signs for psychics, crystals and vortex maps are everywhere.
 But if you're a skeptic who just loves the outdoors, it's still one of the most beautiful landscapes in the country.

 Spa lovers will find some wonderful therapists and spa treatments at Sedona Rouge Hotel & Spa, a surprisingly urbane property that combines both modern and Mediterranean influences.
 Half of the 77 rooms and suites have dramatic views of Thunder Mountain right behind the... property.
-The rooms have comfy beds and big flat screen TVs, and gas fireplaces.
-Type: hotel spa.
+The rooms have comfy beds, big TVs, and gas fireplaces.

 12 of 19